DarkThemeHub/GoogleCentered/README.md

 # Google Centered

+Hey!
+Also use this with Our [Google Dark Theme](https://github.com/DarkThemeHub/GoogleDarkTheme)!
 Show your support and hit that Star :P

 [Join the discord](https://discord.gg/pSs9YYn) to stay up to date with releases and submit other suggestions